-Concentration - Three donors represent 62% of the contributions receivable balance at December 31, 2021.
+Concentration - Four donors represent 51% of the contributions receivable balance outstanding at December 31, 2022.
+Three donors represent 62% of the contributions receivable balance outstanding at December 31, 2021.

-Conditional contributions from government agencies - At December 31, 2021, Boys and Girls Clubs has approximately \$1,431,000 of conditional contributions from various government agencies.
+Conditional contributions from government agencies - At December 31, 2022, Boys and Girls Clubs has approximately \$3,024,000 of conditional contributions from various government agencies.
 The contributions will be recognized as revenue when the conditions are met, which include performance of allowable activities and incurring allowable expenses.